plambert/guard.cr/README.md

 ```

 which makes a lot of sense to me.
 However, at the time of this writing, the rule is
 disabled by default in **ameba**.
-I think this is probably because having an assignment
+I don't know why, but for me, I would disable it
-on the right of an inline conditional like that is hard to read&mdash;at least, I know
+because having an assignment on the right of an inline conditional like that is hard
-it’s hard to read for _me_.
+to read&mdash;at least, I know it’s hard to read for _me_.

 So I wrote `guard` which you use like this: